 Since Universal Search was introduced, Google has displayed a mix of results including websites, video, local, images, news, Quick Answers, and People Also Ask results, depending upon the perceived intent of the query.

-Google pays close attention to a user’s perceived ‘user intent,’ meaning what they want to do with the results.
+Google pays close attention to a user’s perceived ‘intent,’ meaning what they want to do with the results.
 For example, some users might seek a video that will show them quickly how to do a specific task.
 Others might want recipe sites, shopping options, or Quick Answers.

 Using your sitemaps properly

-Since 2007, Google has offered a Google Sitemap Generator tool.
-Now, via Google Webmaster tools, you can create a separate video sitemap file complete with title and description tags allowing yet another way for web crawlers to index your page.
+If you do not want to embed the different types of sitemaps into your larger sitemap, you can create a separate video sitemap file and a separate image sitemap, complete with title and description tags, allowing yet another way for web crawlers to index your page.

 This helps in optimizing (dominating) search engine results effectively by adding video search, blogs, news releases into your marketing mix.
 From a hotelier’s point of view, it is important to look at your marketing mix as a combination of all the media above – websites, online search engine optimized video, images, blogs, and press releases.

 What does this mean?
 More Traffic!
 With the pressure for webmasters to adapt to new ways of getting top rankings for their relevant search terms and keywords, Google SiteMaps lends a helping hand.
-“By submitting this video-specific Sitemap in addition to your standard Sitemap, you can specify all the video files on your site, along with relevant metadata,” said the Webmaster Central blog.
+As Google says, “A sitemap tells Google which pages and files you think are important in your site, and also provides valuable information about these files: for example, for pages, when the page was last updated, how often the page is changed, and any alternate language versions of a page.

 Incorporate schema as well